-- The gas composition of the atmosphere changes as a function of altitude - The increase in temperature above the Tropopause is related to the ozone layer - This payload would measure trace gases using solid state sensors - Correlate stratospheric temperature with ozone concentration - The aerosol particle density also changes as a function of altitude - Determine how to measure aerosol characteristics (density, size distribution) as a function of altitude
+- The gas composition of the atmosphere changes as a function of altitude - The increase in temperature above the Tropopause is related to the ozone layer - Correlate stratospheric temperature with ozone concentration - The aerosol particle density also changes as a function of altitude - Determine how to measure aerosol characteristics (density, size distribution) as a function of altitude

 Generalic, Eni.
 "Troposphere."
 Croatian-English Chemistry Dictionary & Glossary.
 20 Oct.
 2018.
 KTF-Split.
 9 Jan.
-2020. https://glossary.periodni.com.
+2020. < https://glossary.periodni.com>.